AdaCore/spark2014/docs/lrm/source/packages.rst

    value True.

-   An aspect specification of "null" indicates that the partial view of the type does not define full default initialization (see Spark RM 3.1).
+   An aspect specification of "null" indicates that the partial view of the type does not define full default initialization (see :ref:`declarations`).
    [The full view of the type might or might not define full default initialization.]